regiem14/Intro-to-Markdown-Regie/README.md

 We can add triple hypens to be able to create a horizontal rule for separting conten.

-Another wat add __HORIZONTAL RULES__ in document markdown is by using three underscores.
+Another way to add __HORIZONTAL RULES__ in document markdown is by using three underscores.
 ___

 This is an example of a *text with an asterisk*.
 Wehn don't want it to be italicized.
 WE want to use the backslash to escape to rule of using an opening *asterick* and and closing \*asterisk* to enclose in text contents.